nipy/nipype/doc/users/model_specification.rst

 Optional
 --------

+- regressor_names : list of names corresponding to each column.
+Should be None if  automatically assigned.

+- regressors : list of lists. values for each regressor - must correspond to the number of volumes in the functional run

 - regressors : list of dicts specifying additional regressors for each run
    - names : list of names corresponding to each column.
 Should be None if automatically assigned.